liamgcollins/liamgcollins.github.io/_pages/about.md

 I am a fifth-year PhD student at the University of Texas at Austin co-advised by [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
 I am interested in understanding and improving ways to leverage data across many tasks via multi-task learning, particularly in federated and few-shot contexts.
 Before UT, I did my undergraduate at Princeton University where I worked with [Yuxin Chen](https://yuxinchen2020.github.io/).

-My email is liamc at utexes dot edu.
+My email is liamc at utexas dot edu.

 I am on the market for industry positions starting in Summer 2024.